rabbitmaid/school_multi_auth/README.md

 ## License

-This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project is open-sourced software licensed under the [MIT License](./LICENSE.md).

+See the `LICENSE.md` file for full terms.